henri/handy-alias/README.md

 Mac OS Specific Information - Wiki
 ---------
-If you are using any handy aliass specific to macOS you may find it convenient to allow your user to run some system tools (which normally need to be run as a super user) as yoruself.
-[This wiki page][2] will provide some setup details.
+If you are using any handy aliass specific to macOS you may find it convenient to allow your user to run some system tools (which normally need to be run as a super user) as yourself in which case, [this wiki page will provide some setup details][2].

   [1]: http://www.gnu.org/licenses/gpl.html
   [2]: https://github.com/henri/handy-alias/wiki/Network-Service-Order-%3A-Mac-OS-X